Julia Stapleton and Philip Williamson

 I regaled the leisure of my semi-waking period by reflecting on the strange chances which had brought me under the rooftree of the Marquis of Salisbury.
 Then I went to the Parish church of S. Etheldreda for Holy Communion, and that ended breakfasted with Lady Florence & the Rector: after which visit to the schools and talk until Mattins.
 The church was fairly full, but the people looked awfully respectable, and my Catholic soul revolted against the Salisbury Chapel.
 The Marchioness, & Lady Cranborne were there: and the Dean of Windsor.

-Henson preached at a chapel associated with the church that evening, and then dined at the House in distinguished company.
-Again, his carefully maintained outsider status is evident, expressed as ever in a refusal of deference:
+That evening, Henson preached at a local chapel associated with St Etheldreda’s, and then dined at the House.
+His carefully cultivated outsider status is again in evidence:

 I reflected on my parish as I ate my dinner: and wondered how Hatfield and Heath Street [St Margaret’s, Barking] could be squared.
 Therewith inspired, I bore witness (somewhat to his astonishment) against Sir John Willoughby on the subject of Total Abstinence.

-Henson continued to visit the parish of Hatfield, as he expressed it in the Retrospect, ‘to explain the character and extent of my parochial needs’ in doing so, he became acquainted with other members of the Cecil family at the House.
+Henson continued to visit the parish of Hatfield and Hatfield House, as he expressed it in the Retrospect, ‘to explain the character and extent of my parochial needs’. in doing so, he became acquainted with other members of the Cecil family.

-Barking Henson subsequently wrote periodically to Lord Salisbury, in order to solicit financial support for his church at Barking.
-In 1893 the marquess donated the site for a new chapel-of-ease attached to St Margaret’s, to accommodate the marked rise in the parish’s church-going population since Henson’s arrival.
-In 1894, he requested the regular contribution of £50 that the marquess was accustomed to make towards the upkeep of his staff.
-He wrote of the additional burden placed on the parish by the Board of Education’s requirement that a new building be provided to house the infant school, replacing its current dilapidated accommodation, emphasising the adverse consequences for the junior schools maintained by the church should the infant school close, and the sharp increase in the rates that local landowners could expect should the church schools fail.
+Barking In addition to the representations he made at Hatfield, Henson wrote periodically to Lord Salisbury requesting financial support for his church at Barking.
+In 1893 the marquess donated the site for a new chapel-of-ease attached to St Margaret’s; this was to accommodate the substantial increase in the parish’s church-going population since Henson’s arrival.
+In a letter of 1894, Henson mentioned an additional burden: the Board of Education’s requirement that the dilapidated building which housed the infant school be replaced.
+Pointedly, he emphasised the adverse consequences for the two junior schools maintained by St Margaret’s should the infant school close, and the sharp increase in the rates that local landowners could expect as a result.

 Ilford Unable to sustain the energy he had poured into parochial duties at Barking and frequently ill because of overwork, Henson moved to the chaplaincy of St Mary’s Hospital, Ilford, in 1895.
 The bishop of St Alban’s, Alfred Blomfield, played an instrumental role in the appointment by recommending him to Lord Salisbury, who was the hospital’s master and patron.
 Salisbury readily concurred, even agreeing to the terms that Henson attached to his acceptance of the appointment: more time for his scholarly and literary pursuits than he had enjoyed at Barking.
 Salisbury continued to assist Henson financially, for example, responding to requests for money to support the almsfolk in order to ensure that they were relieved of the necessity of falling on the Poor Law guardians, described by Henson as ‘a most undesirable method of providing maintenance’.

-Westminster Salisbury was wholly responsible for Henson’s translation to the vacant canonry at Westminster in 1900.
+Westminster As mentioned above, Salisbury was also responsible for Henson’s translation to the vacant canonry at Westminster in 1900.
 In the letter offering him the position, Salisbury – then prime minister – pointed to the ‘wider and more influential audience’ that Westminster would provide for him as a preacher.
 Henson’s connections with the family did not pass without public comment.
 One religious newspaper, Truth, accused Salisbury of rank favouritism:

 The new prebend…is described as ‘a great personal friend of Lord Cranborne and Lord Hugh Cecil’ … The appointment, indeed, has excited extreme surprise and severe criticism, being regarded simply as an audacious job.